learnwithalfred/earlynode_clone/README.md

 ##### Backend setup

 We are using a json server which can found in the home directory.
-Just run `npm install && npm run start` start the JSON server
+Just run `npm install && npm run start` This can be found on `localhost:5000` start the JSON server

-But i have hosted the JSON server `https://early-node-json-server.herokuapp.com/` and it has been linked to the Next.js app in the api folder
+But I have hosted the JSON server `https://early-node-json-server.herokuapp.com/` and it has been linked to the Next.js app in the api folder

 ##### Frontend setup